ainokyto/sei-group-project/README.md

 ## Future Features

-Being able to add extra functionality after reaching MVP so soon was an achievement, but I'm sad to say that the user flow rather suffered from this.
+Being able to add extra functionality after reaching MVP so soon was an achievement, but the user flow rather suffered from this unfortunately.
 It should be reconsidered how users can get most of the app and navigate through it in a way that feels natural and intuitive.
-The chat functionality would need some polishing, we unfortunately ran out of time while building it so it's not quite finished.
+The chat functionality would need some polishing, we unfortunately ran out of time while building it so it's not quite there yet.
-The social aspect of the app could also be elaborated with adding friends functionality.
+The social aspect of the app could also be elaborated with adding friends and follow functionality so that would curate user's feed content.